 A phone charger draws about 0.08 amps to 2 amps at 120 volts.
 That’s almost twice as much as the charger sends to the phone, with the difference between the input and output going into heating.

-As you can see, there’s information on the output and below it details of the unit’s output.
-The output part tells us how much power the charger can send to our mobile devices, while the input is the maximum amount of power the charger can draw from the power outlet.
+The output part tells us the maximum amount of power the charger can allow a mobile device to pull or draw from it, while the input is the maximum amount of power the charger can draw from the power outlet.

 Using our example, let’s see how much power the adapter draws;